Haya-parveen/Sales-ECommerce-Dashboard/README.md

 The importance of storytelling through data and presenting complex information in an accessible way.
 <br>
 <br>
 Looking forward to creating more dashboards and refining my skills as I continue my journey with data analysis.
-Stay tuned for future updates as I work on more advanced Power BI projects!

 ## Preview
 ![Dashboard Screenshot](dashboard-screenshot.png)

 ## Dataset
 - The dataset used for this project was sourced from a public tutorial.

+- ### Dataset Source:
+The dataset used for this project was sourced from [YouTube Tutorial by Rishabh Mishra](insert-link-here).